 This essential handbook provides clinicians with the tools to introduce Integrative Systemic Therapy (IST) into their practice working with individuals, couples, and families.

 Find a list of additional Integrative Systemic Therapy (IST) publications here.

 By Jay L. Lebow and Paul H. Jenkins

-Anthony Chambers is President-Elect of the American Academy of Couple and Family Psychology and on the board of directors of Family Process Institute and the American Board of Couple and Family Psychology.
+Anthony Chambers is Past-President of the American Academy of Couple and Family Psychology and on the board of directors of Family Process Institute and the American Board of Couple and Family Psychology.

-Eric Beeson is President-Elect of the American Mental Health Counselors Association.
+Eric Beeson is Past-President of the American Mental Health Counselors Association.

 Dr. Anthony Chambers engages in scholarly writing, teaching and public speaking aimed at disseminating the latest knowledge about how to have a healthy relationship.
 He is the author of numerous book chapters, journal articles, and national presentations devoted to summarizing the science behind assessing and treating common couples’ problems (i.e., communication, trust, intimacy, parenting, conflict resolution).
 He has also published and lectured extensively on additional topics including the transition to marriage, the transition to parenthood, African American couples and inter-racial couples.